open-component-model/MPAS/docs/concepts/projects.md

     repository:
       name: string # name of project repository that will be created ( required )
       maintainers: []string # identites of maintainers added to the project repository
+      visibility: string
+      exisitingRepositoryPolicy: string # adopt | fail (controls whether an existing repository with the same name should be adopted and used or fail, causing the reconciliation to stall)
     # credentials for access to the git provider's api, secret for MVP but
     # ultimately should be OAuth
     credentials: